Skip to main content

 Jeno Lisztes

 Jeno Lisztes was born in Budapest in 1986.
-He started to play on the most famous Hungarian instrument, the cimbalom at the age of 4.
-His father and grandfather are cimbalom players too, so it is kind of tradition in his family. Ágnes Szakály was his first teacher in the music school and later in the Franz Liszt Music Academy was Ilona Szeverényi Gerencsérné.
+He started playing the most famous Hungarian instrument, the cimbalom at the age of four; and it has become his family tradition as his father and grandfather are cimbalom players too.
+He began his musical training under Ágnes Szakály at the music school, followed by studies with Ilona Szeverényi Gerencsérné at the Franz Liszt Music Academy.
 He graduated in 2010 and became a cimbalom teacher and artist.

 He is a member of Roby Lakatos Ensemble since 2006 and has his own jazz trio called Jeno Lisztes Cimbalom Project.
 He often plays as a soloist with world famous symphonic orchestras.
 He played on the most famous stages like Carnegie Hall, Musikverein, Concertgebouw, Bozar, Palace of Arts in Budapest with several formations.